seedstack/website/content/posts/15-11-1-release-notes.md

 # New features

+## Servlet 3.1: no more web.xml

+Seed Web 2.2.0 comes with a support for [Servlet 3.1](https://java.net/downloads/servlet-spec/Final/servlet-3_1-final.pdf), but Servlet 2.5 is still supported.
+If your servlet container supports servlet 3+, **remove all your `web.xml` files and according tests configuration**.

+        @Deployment
+        public static WebArchive createDeployment() {
+            return ShrinkWrap.create(WebArchive.class)
+                       .setWebXML("WEB-INF/web.xml"); // TODO remove the web.xml configuration
+        }

 ## JAX-RS 2

 The version 2 of JAX-RS standard has been integrated in the Java framework through the Jersey 2 library.
 You can now